primefaces/primefaces/docs/12_0_0/core/contentsecuritypolicy.md

 </context-param>
 ```

 In large web applications you might decide to report CSP violations only as a start instead of directly forcing them.
-Browsers will report CSP violations to a user-defined HTTP endpoint then.
+Browsers will report CSP violations to a user-defined HTTP endpoint using `report-uri` directive.

 ```xml
 <context-param>